TOZXII/screen_helper/README.md

     ```

 7. **Submit a Pull Request:**
 * Open a pull request from your branch on GitHub.
-Provide a clear description of what you’ve done and reference any related issues.
+Provide a clear description of what you've done and reference any related issues.